-Take Your Cooking to the Next Level With a Fresh Herb Garden Right in Your Kitchen
+Take Your Recipes to the Next Level With a Fresh Herb Garden Right in Your Kitchen

-If you enjoy using fresh herbs in the kitchen, you have probably considered starting an indoor herb garden at some point.
-If so, you’ll be happy to know that it’s less work than you might think!
-With a little know-how and some simple materials, you’ll be well on your way to having your favorite herbs close at hand.
+If you enjoy having fresh herbs in the kitchen, you have probably considered starting an indoor herb garden at some point.
+If so, you’ll be glad to know that it’s less work than you might expect.
+With a little know-how and some basic materials, you’ll be on your way to keeping your favorite herbs close at hand.

 Start By Thinking About Sunlight